HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Candidate experience

 Voice screens only work if candidates complete them.
-Tenzo is designed to feel like a short, role relevant conversation rather than homework.
+Tenzo AI is designed to feel like a short, role relevant conversation rather than homework.

 What tends to help completion and satisfaction: